Technical Architecture Summary

 The platform supports Flat Rate Scheme VAT only, with both

-automated invoice aggregation and explicit manual turnover entry, depending on
+automated invoice aggregation and explicit manual turnover entry.

 2) Major Components